 Tenancy by the entirety protects assets from creditors.
 Married couples with a spouse running a high-risk business use it as a strategic step to protect property during a lawsuit.
 The property or, as in most cases, houses or real estate carrying the tenancy by the entirety.
 It means that couples are mutually entitled to the property and, therefore, can not be sold to settle legal battles or as a repayment.
 An entrepreneur should ensure the binding law in the region as this may only apply to real estate property in some regions.
 In some situations where a couple is jointly in debt, tenancy by the entirety is null and void.
 Of course, the law will decide if the property gets to be divided or goes to a spouse during a divorce.

 Creating an irrevocable trust is an ideal way to shield assets from lawsuits.
 Trust allows some assets to be placed legally in the care of independent trustees making such assets untouchable for most creditors.
 The protection of an entrepreneur’s asset in assets protection trust can be expensive, but it’s very much worth the cost.

 Conclusively, to avoid bankruptcy, asset protection strategies are essential for every entrepreneur.
 Note, however, that as necessary as the steps outlined above are, getting an excellent legal adviser will make a world of difference.
 Importantly also, proper records of transactions and documentation matter a lot when running a business.
-Above all, every entrepreneur’s magic wand to minimize or avoid legal troubles is to endeavor to adhere to the rules and regulations serving as a guideline for each unique business type.
+Above all, every entrepreneur’s magic wand to minimize or avoid legal troubles is to adhere to the rules and regulations serving as a guideline for each unique business type.